mrd19x/PyBrute_WIF_Wallets/readme.md

 2. Build the Docker image using the following command:

     ```bash
-    docker build -t btc-address-matcher .
+    docker build -t PyBrute_WIF_Wallets .
     ```

-    - `btc-address-matcher` is the name of the Docker image.
+    - `PyBrute_WIF_Wallets` is the name of the Docker image.
 You can choose a different name if you prefer.

 ## Running the Docker Container